ofuangka/geographic-center/README.md

 # geographic-center
-A Google App Engine/Angular 2 web application that finds the geographic center of groups of people
+A Google App Engine/Angular 2 web application that finds the geographic center of groups of people.
+See it in action at http://geographic-center.appspot.com.

 ## Build Prerequisites
 * JDK (I used 8, but 7 or even 6 should be fine)